Sound Fountain

 After her American debut Sari Biro reappeared on different occasions in Town Hall and also in Carnegie Hall.
 She gave recitals in the major American music-centers and also earned great success when performing with the symphony orchestras of Philadelphia, Cincinnati, Kansas City, Denver, New Orleans and New Haven.
 She also toured Central and South America.

-Since Sari Biro did not have a contract with a record company and was well known by the new York audience, undoubtedly Don Gabor saw in her an interesting artist to complement his small but steady growing catalog.
+Since Sari Biro did not have a contract with a record company and was already known by the New York audience, undoubtedly Don Gabor saw in her an interesting artist to complement his small but steady growing catalog.
+And she was Hungarian as quite a few Remington artists were.

 The Remington recordings of Sari Biro:

-R-199-70 - Mozart: Piano concerto No. 24, Austrian Symphony Orchestra and Wilhelm Loibner, conductor (coupled with Overture to "The Marriage of Figaro" with the Austrian Symphony Orchestra, conducted by Robert Heger).
+R-199-70 - Mozart: Piano concerto No. 24, with Wilhelm Loibner conducting the Austrian Symphony Orchestra (coupled with Overture to "The Marriage of Figaro" performed by the Austrian Symphony Orchestra, Robert Heger conducting).
 The record was released in June 1952.

 R-199-75 - Mussorgsky: Pictures at an Exhibition.
 Released in June 1952.

-NOTE: At the end of World Qar II John Gillespie spent two years at the Conservatoire Nationale de Paris, studying organ with André Marchal and Marcel Dupré.
+NOTE: At the end of World War II John Gillespie spent two years at the Conservatoire Nationale de Paris, studying organ with André Marchal and Marcel Dupré.
 He later returned to Paris for two years of study at the Sorbonne.
-He completed his studies in the US and received the Ph.D. in musicology in 1951.
+He completed his studies in the US and received a Ph.D. in musicology in 1951.

-But the most interesting of the three is R-199-133.
-Miss Biro evidently feels more at home with the repertoire of Béla Bartók, Zoltán Kodály and Dimitri Kabalevsky.
+But the most interesting of her four Remington disks is R-199-133.
+Miss Biro evidently feels at home with the repertoire of Béla Bartók, Zoltán Kodály and Dimitri Kabalevsky.
 Sari Biro excelled in the more modern repertoire.

 There is a CD with live recordings from 1949 in Carnegie Hall of performances of Gian Carlo Menotti's Piano Concerto, Leo Weiner's Concertino for Piano and Orchestra, and Darius Milhaud's Concerto for Piano.
 The conductor is Emanuel Vardi.

-From 1956 on she lived in San Francisco and appeared also on radio and televison.
+From 1956 on she lived in San Francisco and appeared also on radio and television.
 She did much for the recognition of women pianists.

 Sari Biro passed away on 2 September, 1990 in San Francisco.